FamousWolf/randomdata/README.md

 - **Email**
     - type: The type of e-mail address [email (default), safeEmail, freeEmail, companyEmail]
 - **Emoji**
+- **FieldDateTime**
+    - field: The DateTime field to base this date/time on
+    - fieldFormat: The format as set for the DateTime field
+    - interval: The interval in any valid date/time format
+    - timezone: The timezone
+    - format: The format as set for the PHP date() function
 - **FileExtension**
 - **File**
     - minimum: Minimum number